Pre-Specialty RN entry for ASN

 and Diploma Graduates

-Do you want to realize your dreams of earning a Master of Science in Nursing degree and becoming an advanced practice nurse?
-Vanderbilt offers a flexible, accelerated RN pre-specialty program that helps your dreams come true in as little as two calendar years.
+Do you have a goal of expanding your career potential by earning a Master of Science in Nursing degree and becoming an advanced practice nurse?
+Vanderbilt offers a flexible, accelerated RN pre-specialty program that helps you reach your goals within two calendar years.

 Through our modified class schedules and distributed course delivery formats, you can learn from where you live without relocating or giving up your employment.